Lauren O'Donnell, Ph.D. - Principal Investigator

 Abigail Dunphy - Undergraduate Researcher

 Abby is a Pharmacy major with interests in infectious disease and clinical pharmacology.
-She has been working in the O’Donnell lab since the beginning of 2017.
-Her current research focuses on the impact of IFNy treatments on murine neurospheres in the embryonic and neonatal stages of development.
+She worked in O’Donnell lab from 2017-2019.
+Her research focused on the impact of IFNy treatments on murine neurospheres in the embryonic and neonatal stages of development.

 Patrick Creisher - Undergraduate Researcher